You’ve probably heard that Facebook ads are great for small business marketing.

 Facebook ads let you shift from broadcasting to narrowcasting.
 Facebook’s targeting capabilities are intense—over 80 percent of US consumers use Facebook, and the average user spends 40 minutes on the platform every day.

-That gives Facebook a massive amount of information—which you can use to target your Facebook ads.
+That gives Facebook a massive amount of information—which you can use to target your Facebook ads at potential customers.

 With Facebook ads for small business, you can target people based on: